Top 10 unmissable activities in the Mekong Delta

 Flat and covered by a multitude of small paths, the Mekong Delta is an excellent region for cycling.
-Stroll through this plant labyrinth of rice fields, tropical orchards, hamlets and coconut plantations, it will give you the opportunity to discover rural life in all its simplicity, to get in touch with a welcoming population and to contemplate the whole range of green South Vietnam.
-Making a little effort will make you feel better to enjoy the many specialities of the region.
+Stroll through this labyrinth of plants and rice fields, tropical orchards, hamlets and coconut plantations, it will give you the opportunity to discover rural life in all its simplicity, to get in touch with a welcoming population and to contemplate the whole range of green South Vietnam.
+Making a little effort will make you enjoy the many specialities of the region even more.

 The fertility of this region has made it a gastronomic paradise.
 Everything grows in the Mekong Delta.
 You will enjoy not only juicy tropical fruits but also a nice variety of crunchy vegetables and especially fish like the famous fish with elephant ears.
 This culinary speciality of the delta shares the spotlight with Banh xeo, a crepe made from rice flour, folded in half and garnished with sliced or minced pork, shrimp and bean sprouts.
 All are accompanied by salad and fresh aromatic herbs.

-Once you reach the summit, this unmissable climb at Chau Doc allows you to enjoy an exceptional panoramic view of the Mekong Delta region, its sublime rice paddies, Cam Mountain in the South and Cambodia nearby.
+Once you reach the summit, this unmissable climb at Chau Doc allows you to enjoy an exceptional panoramic view of the Mekong Delta region, its sublime rice paddies, Cam Mountain in the South and nearby Cambodia.
 You can also discover the many temples and pagodas that stand here or there at the foot of Sam Mountain.

 You will also like: